 A durable power of attorney for health care is an important legal document that conveys to the person you choose the power to make decisions concerning your medical care and treatment.
 The document takes effect in the event you are no longer able to make your own decisions due to incapacity.
 A well-drafted durable power of attorney will prevent any hospital or health care provider from denying your partner the ability to make decisions on your behalf.
 Instead, your wishes are expressed in a written document, which is always the best evidence of your intent.

-If you have questions regarding advanced health care directives for same-sex couples, or any other LGBT planning needs, please contact the Schomer Law Group either online or by calling us at (310) 337-7696.
+If you have questions regarding advanced health care directives for same-sex couples, or any other LGBTQ planning needs, please contact the Schomer Law Group either online or by calling us at (310) 337-7696.

 Latest posts by Scott Schomer, Estate Planning Attorney (see all)

 - Medi-Cal Waiver Can Provide Relief for Caregivers - February 4, 2020

 - Beneficiary Designations and Other Non-Probate Transfers - February 3, 2020

 - Estate Planning Conference DiscussesSECURE Act and More - February 3, 2020